-When you plan for IPv6 on a server, you must make a few decisions as you enable IPv6 on the server's interfaces.
-Your decisions affect the strategy to use for configuring the interface IDs, also known as tokens, of an interface's IPv6 address.
+When you plan for IPv6 addresses on a server, you must make a few decisions as you enable IPv6 on the server's interfaces.
+Your decisions affect the strategy to use for configuring the interface IDs (tokens) of an interface's IPv6 address.

 By default, IPv6 address autoconfiguration uses the MAC address of an interface when creating the interface ID portion of the IPv6 address.
 If the IPv6 address of the interface is well known, swapping one interface for another interface can cause problems.
 The MAC address of the new interface will be different.
 During address autoconfiguration, a new interface ID is generated.

 For more information, see How to Configure a Temporary IPv6 Address